Data Labeling Industry: crowdsourcing for AI, the only model?

 Using data annotation services: a necessity for anyone wanting to develop AI products?

-It has to be said that AI is actually a tool created by man to accomplish specific tasks, often through outsourcing and crowdsourcing in fields such as Data Labeling.
+It has to be said that AI is actually a tool created by humans to accomplish specific tasks, often thanks to outsourcing and crowdsourcing in fields such as π Data Labeling.
 Its definition is that it has no consciousness or will of its own, and cannot be considered an "intelligent entity" in its own right.
-AI is simply programmed to follow instructions given to it, and cannot think independently or make decisions independently.
+AI is simply programmed to follow the instructions it is given, and cannot think independently or make decisions independently.
 In short - it's a computer program like any other!

 The impact of crowdsourcing in the AI industry is undeniable.
 This concept, which involves calling on a large community to solve problems or carry out tasks, is at the heart of many open innovation initiatives.
 Crowdsourcing makes it possible to gather ideas, knowledge and resources efficiently, drawing on the contributions of many individuals around the world.